We are offering 10X Genomics, SPLit-Seq & plate-based single-cell sequencing services. Please see the bottom of the page for the latter options.

 - Fast workflow from cell suspension to 3′-cDNA or 5′-cDNA library.

 - Captures 100-10,000+ cells per sample and up to 80,000 cells per run in ~18minutes.

 - Recovers up to ~65% of cells (typically 50%).

 - Low doublet rate (~0.9% per 1,000 cells).

-The 10X Single-Cell libraries are most economically sequenced on the Illumina HiSeq 4000 with paired-end 100bp reads or on the NextSeq with the 150 cycle kits.
-(The assay requires at least a 26 cycle forward read, an 8 bp index read, and a 98 cycle reverse read).
+The 10X GEX Single-Cell libraries are most economically sequenced on the Illumina NovaSeq 6000 with paired-end reads.
+(The assay requires at least a 28 cycle forward read, an 8 bp index read, and a 98 cycle reverse read).

 - For the most applications an average of 50,000 reads per cell should be sequenced (for cell types with complex transcriptomes).
 For isolated nuclei 25,000 reads each are recommended,

-- It is possible to work with cryo-preserved cells, enabling safe sample shipping and batching.
+- It is possible to work with cryo-preserved cells and methanol fixed, enabling safe sample shipping and batching.

 - The cell size limit is comparatively high.
 Cells can have a diameter of up to 50 µm.